veyh/transform-include/README.md

 Options:
   -n, --dry-run            Don't write to disk, just print the diffs that would happen -I, --include <INCLUDE>  Include path used when compiling.
+Can be specified multiple times
+      --system-includes    Use this flag to also transform system includes like <foo.h>
-Can be specified multiple times -m, --map <MAP>          Paths to map to other paths.
+  -m, --map <MAP>          Paths to map to other paths.
 Format: "/path/to/old:/path/to/new" -k, --keep-going         Ignore unresolved include paths instead of exiting -h, --help               Print help